Anti-Jewish boycotts: 19th and early 20th century boycotts

 In Russia, after a series of anti-Jewish pogroms in the Russian Empire following the assassination of Tsar Alexander II, towards that end in 1880 they were forbidden from purchasing land or taking mortgages (see the May Laws).
 Quotas limited Jewish access to educational institutions and from 1892 they were banned from participation in local elections and could constitute no more than 10% of company shareholders.

 In 19th century Austria, Karl Lueger, an antisemitic mayor of Vienna who inspired Hitler, campaigned for a boycott of Jewish businesses as a last resort for his party.
 Jews were only allowed to live in Vienna from 1840.
 An organization called the Antisemitenbund campaigned against Jewish civil rights since 1919.
 Austrian campaigns tended to heighten around Christmas and became effective from 1932.

 In Ireland, Father John Creagh in Limerick campaigned against the town's small Jewish community in 1904, leading to a boycott of Jewish businesses and the departure of the Jewish population from the town.

-In Ukraine, there was a boycott of Jews in Galicia, alleging Jewish support for Poland, while Poles in Galicia boycotted Jews for supporting Ukraine.
+In Ukraine, there was a boycott of Jews in Galicia, with allegations of Jewish support for Poland, while Poles in Galicia boycotted Jews for supporting Ukraine.
 In 1921, the German student union, the Deutschen Hochschulring, barred Jews from membership.
 Since the bar was racial, it included Jews who had converted to Christianity.
 The bar was challenged by the government leading to a referendum in which 76% of students voted for the exclusion.

 In Quebec, French-Canadian nationalists organized boycotts of Jews in the thirties.